 RULE 58.
-Rules, Rescission, and Alteration. - (a) These rules shall not be permanently rescinded or altered except by a House simple resolution adopting the permanent rules, passed by a majority vote of the members present and voting.
+Rules, Rescission, and Alteration. - (a) These rules shall not be permanently rescinded or altered except by House simple resolution passed by a two-thirds vote of the members present and voting.
 The introducer of the resolution must on the floor of the House give notice of intent to introduce the resolution on the legislative day preceding its introduction.